 TLDEF Launches Name Change Project in Michigan

 We are excited to announce that the Name Change Project has launched in the Detroit metro area after a six-month pilot program there.
-The project provides legal assistance to community members who are seeking to change their names to reflect their true identities as men and women.
+The project provides legal assistance to community members who are seeking to change their names to reflect their true identities.

 It is often intimidating and difficult to navigate the legal system for a name change.
 With pro bono support from attorneys at Michigan law firms including Dykema Gossett PLLC, Miller, Canfield, Paddock, and Stone, P.L.C., Honigman Miller Schwartz and Cohn LLP, Dickinson Wright PLLC, and Bodman PLC, TLDEF is helping transgender community members in southeastern Michigan through the name change process.
 On September 24, TLDEF and Dykema, our anchor firm for the pilot project, held a training in Detroit for other Michigan attorneys who wish to volunteer.

 “We’re excited to expand the Name Change Project to southeastern Michigan,” said TLDEF Executive Director Michael Silverman.
 “It is important for transgender people to be able to match their legal names with who they are.
 Doing so makes it easier for them to live their lives free from discrimination in things like employment, housing, and health care and other public accommodations.
 We’re tremendously grateful to all of our volunteer lawyers for making this effort possible.”